stranothus/stranothus/README.md

 ## My accomplishments:

 - Wrote my first program at eleven years old.
-- Learned Procesing JS, a library now replaced with P5 JS, to create JavaScript programs with graphics after just turning twelve.
+- Learned Processing JS, a library now replaced with P5 JS, to create JavaScript programs with graphics after just turning twelve.
 I continued creating programs in Processing JS until I was about fourteen when I moved more towards web development.
 - Began learning front end web development at thirteen and really got in deep at fourteen.
 After a little while, I knew web dev was the kind of programming I wanted to do.
 - Founded multiple teams and headed a learning effort to educate other students on the platform I had been working on to learn web development.
 - Left my previous learning platform to expand.
 I have since moved to Repl.it and GitHub.